 The most common app containerization technology is Docker, specifically the open source Docker Engine and containers based on universal runtime runC.
-Docker Swarm is a clustering and scheduling tool with which IT administrators and developers can establish and manage a cluster of Docker nodes as a single virtual system.
-The main competitive offering is CoreOS' rkt container engine that relies on the App Container (appc) spec as its open, standard container format, but it also can execute Docker container images.
-There is concern about app containerization vendor lock-in from users and ecosystem partners, but this is tempered, in part, by the large amount of open source technology underpinning container products.
+Docker Swarm is a clustering and scheduling tool.
+Using Docker Swarm, IT administrators and developers can establish and manage a cluster of Docker nodes as a single virtual system.
+The main competitive offering is CoreOS' rkt container engine.
+It relies on the App Container (appc) spec as its open, standard container format, but it also can execute Docker container images.
+There is concern about app containerization vendor lock-in from users and ecosystem partners.
+However, this is tempered, in part, by the large amount of open source technology underpinning container products.

 Application containerization works with microservices and distributed applications, as each container operates independently of others and uses minimal resources from the host.
 Each microservice communicates with others through application programming interfaces.
 The container virtualization layer is able to scale up microservices to meet rising demand for an application component and distribute the load.
 With virtualization, the developer can present a set of physical resources as disposable virtual machines.
 This setup also encourages flexibility.
 For example, if a developer desires a variation from the standard image, he or she can create a container that holds only the new library in a virtualized environment.

-To update an application, a developer makes changes to the code in the container image, then redeploys that image to run on the host OS.
+To update an application, a developer makes changes to the code in the container image.
+The developer then redeploys that image to run on the host OS.

 Application containerization vs. virtualization and system containers